 7a.1 General

-The establishment of an EC-EGPRS Temporary Block Flow (EC-EGPRS TBF), for a mobile station that has enabled EC-EGPRS operation, is performed on the EC-CCCH.
+The establishment of an EC Temporary Block Flow (EC TBF), for a mobile station that has enabled EC operation, is performed on the EC-CCCH.
 It can be initiated by either the mobile station or the network.
-The establishment of an EC-EGPRS TBF can also be performed on the CCCH if the mobile station is in normal coverage and is allowed to use the CCCH for its packet access procedure, see 3GPP TS 45.002.
-The request for establishment of an EC-EGPRS TBF on the EC-CCCH or on the CCCH is described in 3GPP TS 44.018.
+The establishment of an EC TBF can also be performed on the CCCH if the mobile station has selected Coverage Class 1 in both the uplink and downlink directions, see 3GPP TS 45.008 and 3GPP TS 44.018, and is allowed to use the CCCH for its packet access procedure.
+The request for establishment of an EC TBF on the EC-CCCH or on the CCCH is described in 3GPP TS 44.018.

-Establishment of an EC-EGPRS TBF in the direction from the mobile station to the network can also be initiated using the EC-PACCH if an EC-EGPRS TBF for transfer of upper-layer PDUs in the direction from the network to the mobile station is being released with an EC-EGPRS PACKET DOWNLINK ACK/NACK message (see sub-clause 9.3.2.6).
-Establishment of an EC-EGPRS TBF for transfer of upper-layer PDUs in the direction from the network to the mobile station can also be done on the EC-PACCH if an EC-EGPRS TBF in the direction from the mobile station to the network has been released with an EC-EGPRS PACKET UPLINK ACK/NACK message indicating that the mobile station shall remain on the EC-PACCH, for a limited time, for supervision (see sub-clause 9.3.2.4.3).
+Establishment of an EC TBF in the direction from the mobile station to the network can also be initiated using the EC-PACCH if an EC TBF for transfer of upper-layer PDUs in the direction from the network to the mobile station is already established (see sub-clause 9.3.2.6).
+Establishment of an EC TBF for transfer of upper-layer PDUs in the direction from the network to the mobile station can also be done on the EC-PACCH if an EC TBF in the direction from the mobile station to the network has been released with an EC PACKET UPLINK ACK/NACK message indicating that the mobile station shall continue to monitor the EC-PACCH for a limited time (see sub-clause 9.3.2.4.3).

-7a.2 TBF establishment initiated by the mobile station for EC-EGPRS on (EC-)CCCH
+7a.2 TBF establishment initiated by the mobile station for EC-GSM-IoT on (EC-)CCCH

-The packet access procedure using the EC-CCCH or the CCCH wherein a mobile station is assigned an uplink EC-EGPRS TBF using fixed uplink allocation (see sub-clause 8.1.1.3b) is described in 3GPP TS 44.018.
+The packet access procedure using the EC-CCCH or the CCCH wherein a mobile station is assigned an uplink EC TBF using fixed uplink allocation (see sub-clause 8.1.1.3b) is described in 3GPP TS 44.018.

-The following sub-clauses describe the contention resolution procedure and the timing advance handling at the establishment of an EC-EGPRS TBF for a mobile station that has enabled EC-EGPRS operation.
+The following sub-clauses describe the contention resolution procedure and the timing advance handling at the establishment of an EC TBF for a mobile station that has enabled EC operation.

 7a.2.1 Contention Resolution

 The TLLI is used to uniquely identify the mobile station when sending on the uplink.
-A mobile station, that has enabled EC-EGPRS operation, includes its TLLI in one or several of the uplink blocks that are transmitted during the establishment of an EC-EGPRS TBF, depending on what packet access procedure is used on the (EC-)CCCH.
+A mobile station, that has enabled EC operation, includes its TLLI in one or several of the uplink blocks that are transmitted during the establishment of an EC TBF, depending on what packet access procedure is used.

 The contention resolution is described for the different packet access procedures in the following sub-clauses: